Have you ever thought about what you’re going to do with your business in the future? Do you have a plan on how you would exit your business?

 Business Owner vs Business Investor

-Cameron: It's not as simple as that in the sense that you've got this sort of category of people who are business owners, not thinking about the investment side, and the business investors or entrepreneurs.
-There's obviously a blend.
+It’s not as simple in the sense that you’ve got this sort of category of people who are business owners, not thinking about the investment side, and the business investors or entrepreneurs.
+There’s obviously a blend.

 Enjoy time freedom!
 Talk to a dork today about getting more time to work on your business, not in it.

-Cameron: I went to a training session about the startup ecosystem in Australia 7 years ago.
-I went in a bit cynical, but the guy got me in the first 5 minutes because he actually talked about entrepreneurship as not the act of coming up with an idea but the act of coming up with a repeatable business system.
-It changed my perspective all of a sudden.
+I went to a training session about the startup ecosystem in Australia 7 years ago.
+I went in a bit cynical, but the guy got me in the first 5 minutes because he talked about entrepreneurship as not the act of coming up with an idea but the act of coming up with a repeatable business system.
+It changed my perspective suddenly.

 Creating a repeatable business system means reducing the reliance of the business upon you, the business owner, and then that creates value to a third party or hopefully, multiple third parties.